 citi platinum select american airlines card

-Learn more about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® (Full disclosure, this is not an affiliate link).
+Learn more about the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.

-All information about the AAdvantage Aviator Red Mastercard has been collected independently by Thrifty Traveler and has not been reviewed by the issuer.
+All information about the Citi Strata Premier Card has been collected independently by Thrifty Traveler and has not be verified by the issuer.

 Apply for Both

 If you don't want to keep holding these cards past the first year and keep paying annual fees, you don't have to.
-You can close – or even downgrade the card to a no-annual-fee version – and you won't lose your AAdvantage miles.
-Once you earn them, they're yours for good.
+You can close – or even downgrade either card to a no-annual-fee version.
+If you do opt to close the Citi Premier, just be sure to transfer your points to American Airlines (or another partner) first.
+Once they're in your frequent flyer account, they're yours for good.

 Read more: What Happens to Your Points and Miles After You Close a Credit Card?